thrld/thrld.github.io/_posts/2016-07-04-syntax-highlightin-on-github-pages.md

 {% raw %}{% endhighlight %}{% endraw %}
 {% endhighlight %}

-Of course, `python' is not the only choice you have here -- support is (almost) endless, but of varying quality depending on which language you are looking for.
+Of course, ```python``` is not the only choice you have here -- support is (almost) endless, but of varying quality, depending on which language you are looking for.

 Here is a simple example in Python: